NeoLorenzo/productivity-pwa/README.md

 - Basic fitness tracker / workout tracker which will also give rewards
 - Remove zoom from mobile app
 - Make daily summary a calendar view with different view modes (one for total sessions, one for total work duration)
-- Hide settings in settings page which can be accessed by clicking settings button in the corner
 - Create profile view which shows stats
 - Replace text buttons with icons (if possible.)
 - Fix logo not appearing in PWA
 - Add a new button in settings which allows user to export data
 - Improve app color scheme
 - Add dark mode light mode switch in settings
-- Move display options to settings

 ---